 - BayREN heat pump and electrification incentives, funded in cycles with limited annual budgets.

-- MCE Heat Pump HVAC rebate (paid per ton of installed capacity) for MCE customers; we are a registered MCE participating contractor.
+- MCE Heat Pump HVAC rebate (paid per ton of installed capacity) for MCE customers; we work with MCE Heat Pump HVAC rebates and handle the paperwork for eligible customers.

 - PG&E thermostat and ENERGY STAR rebates; amounts vary by quarter.